 Secondly, you should encrypt the backups of any software and hardware you have that is connected to your business.
 Whether your business is managing an app, website, or hard drive, these things do fail or otherwise get infected by malware.

-Your work from home cybersecurity plan should include a data backup plan.
+Your work-from-home cybersecurity plan should include a data backup plan.
 But even your backups are not always safe.
 Encrypt backups as well to avoid a data breach.

 Elevate Your Team with Trio AI Talent